flatland-association/flatland-rl/CONTRIBUTING.rst

 We discourage currying to encapsulate state since we often want the stateful object to have multiple methods (but the curried function has only its signature and abusing params to switch behaviour is not very readable).

-Thus, we should refactor our generators and use classes instead (see `Issue #283 <https://gitlab.aicrowd.com/flatland/flatland/issues/283>`_).
+Thus, we should refactor our generators and use classes instead.

     .. code-block:: python
         # Type Alias